 - free from rancidity - sufficiently developed.
 Shrunken or shrivelled kernels which are extremely flat and wrinkled, or with desiccated [dehydrated], dried out or tough portions affecting more than ... per cent of the kernel and empty shells, are to be excluded - free from blemishes, areas of discoloration or spread stains in pronounced contrast with the rest of the kernel affecting in aggregate more than ... per cent of the surface of the kernel - well formed; <twin or double kernels, i.e. kernels of characteristic shape with one side flat or concave, as a consequence of the development of two kernels in the same shell, are not considered as a defect>.

 The whole produce (shell and kernel) must be:

-sound; produce affected by rotting or deterioration such as to make it unfit for human consumption is excluded Definitions of terms and defects are listed in annex III of the Standard Layout - Recommended terms and definition of defects for standards of dry (Inshell Nuts and Nut Kernels) and dried produce http://www.unece.org/trade/agr/standard/dry/StandardLayout/StandardLayoutDDP e.pdf>. - free from mould filaments visible to the naked eye - free from living pests whatever their stage of development - free from damage caused by pests, including the presence of dead insects and/or mites, their debris or excreta - free of abnormal external moisture - free of foreign smell and/or taste.
+- sound; produce affected by rotting or deterioration such as to make it unfit for human consumption is excluded - free from mould filaments visible to the naked eye - · free from living pests whatever their stage of development - free from damage caused by pests, including the presence of dead insects and/or mites, their debris or excreta - free of abnormal external moisture - free of foreign smell and/or taste.

-{additional provisions may be added, depending on the nature of the produce} (b) {Characteristics of the {name of produce} kernel} The kernel must be:
+{additional provisions may be added, depending on the nature of the produce}